anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 Every VNF instance must declare its profiles explicitly, which can be used by VIM to allocate resources duration instantiation, also it would be useful to evaluate portability of workload.

-> OP: an example snippet:
+> OP: an example snippet ?

 ```yaml
 vnfname: foo